jovsa/UCI-HAR-dataPrep/CodeBook.md

 >Note: The R file has inline documentation as required.
 The purpose of this section is to provide high-level guidance.
 For detailed information, refer to <code>source("run\_analysis.R")</code>.
 </br>

   1. Extract data from the UCI HAR and download it in ./data.
+  2. Load the data in the R work space in data.frame for each data set without any modifications.
-  2. Add test subjects to the testing and training data sets.
+  2. Add test subjects to the testing and training data sets through a column combination.
-  3. Add activity labels  to the respective testing and training data set.
+  3. Add activity labels  to the respective testing and training data set through the use of joins.
   4. Merges the training and the test sets to create one data set.
+This will be done through a row merge as both these data sets have identical dimensions.
-  5. Extracts only the measurements on the mean and standard deviation for each measurement.
+  5. Extracts only the columns which provide information on the mean and standard deviation for each measurement.
-  6. Creates a independent tidy data set with the average of each column from the previous step by each activity and by each subject.
+  6. Creates a independent tidy data set with the average of each column from the previous step grouped by each activity and by each subject.
+  7. Output a tidy data file in .csv and a copy in .txt